nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 # Getting Started

-1. Java 11 is required for Mikey to function properly, please make sure your device has Java 11 installed.
+1. Java 11 is required for Meal Companion to function properly, please make sure your device has Java 11 installed.
 If not, you may download it [here](https://www.oracle.com/sg/java/technologies/downloads/#java11)

 2. Once you have ascertained that your device has Java 11 installed, you may download the `.jar file` [here](https://github.com/AY2223S2-CS2113T-T09-3/tp/releases/tag/v1.0).
 ![jar1.png](images/jar1.png)